 A circular loop carrying a current I behaves as a magnetic dipole having magnetic dipole moment

 In case of flat surfaces. m = I (πR2)

 The direction of the magnetic dipole moment depends on the sense of the current in the loop is in the anti-clockwise direction, then ‘m’ is directed ⊥ar to the plane outwards.
 If the current is in a clockwise direction, then the magnetic moment is directed ⊥ar to the plane inwards.

 Magnetic Field Variation on the Axial Distance

-At the centre, the M.F is maximum, but when we are moving to either side of the circular loop along the z-axis, the field is varying Non – linearly, at two points along the axis, the second derivative of B is vanishing and becoming zero.
+At the centre, the M.F is maximum, but when we are moving to either side of the circular loop along the z-axis, the field is varying Non – linearly, at two points along the axis, the second derivative of

 Magnetic Field Of A Solenoid